mihacuo/Readme_Generator/generated_readmes/README.md

   - [License](#license)

   ## Dependencies
+  egr

   ## Installing
-  sdf
+  g

   ## Usage
-  sdf
+  ger

   ## Contribution
-  sdf
+  erg

   ## Test
-  dsf
+  egr

   ## License

-  This project is licensed under the Public Domain Dedication and License (PDDL) License - see the LICENSE.md file for details
+  This project is licensed under the Mozilla Public License 2.0 License - see the LICENSE.md file for details